Newsletter

 Meetings, Incentives, Conferences and Exhibits (MICE):

-If you are interested in hosting your MICE onboard your favorite cruise line, contact Nomadic Star Travel, LLC .
+If you have an interest in hosting your Meetings, Incentives, Conferences and Events (MICE) onboard your favorite cruise line, contact Nomadic Star Travel, LLC .
 We will handle the logistics.
-You can host your MICE during the day and spend your evenings with family, friends and colleagues.
+You can host your MICE during the day, and spend your evenings with family, friends and colleagues.
 Contact us as www.nomadicstartravel.com

 Mailing List